Accellera Summer of Code 2026

 This project proposal is to improve the SystemC data types and make it thread-safe.
 Thread-safety is important to be able to use SystemC in a multi-threading environment, and improvements are required to the SystemC data types.
 To check the functional correctness of the data types, additional regression tests should be created to validate the behavior of the data types for various multi-thread scenario's.

-- Skills required: C++, SystemC, Git, multi-thread applications
+- Preferred skills: C++, SystemC, Git, multi-thread applications

 - Mentor(s): To be announced